ng-girls/todo-list-tutorial-french/new-component-todo-item.md

 ## @Input\(\)

-We want to display the title of each item from within the `todo-item` component.
-We need to pass the title of the current item in the loop \(or the whole item\) to the `todo-item` component.
+We want to display the title of each item within the `todo-item` component.
+We need to pass the title of the current item (or the whole item) in the loop to the `todo-item` component.

-Again, Angular makes it really easy for us, by providing us the `Input` decorator.
+Again, Angular makes it really easy for us, by providing the `Input` decorator.

 Inside the newly generated `TodoItemComponent` class in `todo-item.component.ts` add the line:

 {% code-tabs %}
-{% code-tabs-item title="src/app/todo-item/todo-item.component.ts" %}
+{% code-tabs-item, title="src/app/todo-item/todo-item.component.ts" %}
 ```typescript
 @Input() itemTitle: string;
 ```